“A Wondrous Land of Imagination”

 Beyond the Spotlight: A Multimedia Preview sets in motion a creative interplay of my writing and multimedia work within a broad social, cultural, and historical context.
 The voices and visions of my younger selves inspire my reflections.
 This abridged version of Curated Memories: A Boomer’s Personal Retrospective includes an original introduction and is designed to stand on its own.

 My remixed variations of “Little Girl Lost” (1962), “Black Leather Jackets” (1964), and “The Bewitchin’ Pool” (1964) transcend the bounds of the TV shows that Rod Serling introduced every week.
 More than simply creating alternative casts—or bringing together characters from different episodes—the stories in A Child’s Personal Twilight Zone: Imagining New Possibilities highlight the otherworldly adventures of young protagonists who learn to imagine new possibilities.
-An audiobook is forthcoming.
+An audiobook is now available on Audible, Amazon, Apple Books, Spotify, and other platforms.

 From Miami to LA: Personal Storytelling in the Digital Age

 Reimagining The Twilight Zone: A Young Fan’s Stories (2021), Curated Memories: A Boomer’s Personal Retrospective (2023), and Beyond the Spotlight: A Multimedia Preview (2023) are now part of a new series I created called From Miami to LA: Personal Storytelling in the Digital Age.
 These books complement one another and may be read in any order.
 Both Curated Memories and Beyond the Spotlight include full-color images.
 A Child’s Personal Twilight Zone: Imagining New Possibilities (2023), the latest volume in my autobiographical quartet, shifts the focus from speculative memoir to speculative fiction.